eirikmag/Mapper/README.md

 ## How to Run
 1. Open a terminal to the project directory: `/Users/eirikmagnussen/Repos/Mapper`
-2. Run the following command to start a local server:
+2. Run the custom server script (required for loading tracks from folder):
     ```bash
-    python3 -m http.server 8081
+    python3 server.py
     ```
 3. Open your web browser and navigate to:
     [http://localhost:8081](http://localhost:8081)